veebee4/mousepediadb/README.md

 I have kept accessibility in mind whilst building the project, to make sure it is accessible as possible.
   - Using semantic HTML.
-  - Providing information for screen readers where there are icons used and no text.
   - Ensuring that there is a sufficient colour contrast throughout the site.

 ___

 # Technologies Used